NickChlanda/Random-Sampling-Method-For-Finding-Interior-Eigenvalues/README.md

 This program is meant to give researchers a easy method for finding eigenstates near an energy of interest for large *sparse* hamiltonians, ones too large for exact diagonalization, using Ginkgo (https://github.com/ginkgo-project/ginkgo).
 However, this code also contains The Kernel Polynomial Method (KPM, RevModPhys.78.275) and Chebyshev Filter Diagonalization (CFD, j.jcp.2016.08.027) if you would just like to use our implementation of Ginkgo for those methods specifically.

+Furthermore, if you are interested in Ginkgo, this is a great way to see how to implement various things.

  # What problem this solves